 Linux and Unix script command

-Will log all results into the file myfile.txt.
-This will open a sub-shell and records all information through this session.
-The script ends when the forked shell exits (user types exit) or when CTRL-D is typed.
+Logs all results to file myfile.txt.
+This will open a subshell and records all information through this session.
+The script ends when the forked shell exits (e.g., when the user types exit) or when CTRL-D is typed.